-Here are additional travel tips that you may find useful for travelling to Onomichi:
+Here are additional travel tips that you may find useful for travelling to Onomichi City:

-- Onomichi is a small town; walking is a great way to see the city
+- Onomichi is a small town and walking is the best way to see the city

 - ICOCA is the prepaid IC card for Hiroshima Prefecture.
-It is a rechargeable smartcard where you can take public transportation including bus, train and etc. It is useful to have especially if you are taking day trips to Okayama, Naoshima, Teshima or destinations.
+It is a rechargeable smartcard where you can take public transportation including bus, train and etc. It is useful to have especially if you are taking day trips to Okunoshima Island (Rabbit Island), Tomonoura or other destinations.

 Want to read this post later?
 Pin it on your Pinterest board!